Understanding Jet Ski vs Wave Runner: Important Variances - Hiseadock

 Jet Ski: Jet Skis are generally more motorcycle-like in terms of the riding posture; the riders tilt forward slightly.
 This position is meant for high-speed movements and gives the rider an adrenaline rush.

 Wave Runner: In contrast, Wave Runners are more likely to be in an upright, seated position, which is more comfortable, particularly for long durations of riding.
-This difference in driving position can affect the overall riding experience and comfort greatly and is therefore an important factor to consider when purchasing a motorcycle.
+This difference in driving position can affect the overall riding experience and comfort greatly and is, therefore, an important factor to consider when purchasing a motorcycle.

 Storage Space